 We also headed to the source of the hot springs further upstream called the Hell’s Valley (P kept calling it Hell’s Kitchen, TV show and home of Daredevil; I kept calling it the Devil’s place).
 It looks like a still lake with lots of steam rolling across it.
 Very picturesque, but I wouldn’t like to fall into that…

-There we encountered an old man and his shoe shop, with his tagline “???????”, or ‘Old People See Feet and are All Knowing’.
+There we encountered an old man and his shoe shop, with his tagline which translates loosely as ‘Old People See Feet and are All Knowing’.
 Basically he can predict your health issues by looking at the way you stand and walk, and he has these weird sandals which are higher in front than behind – how flexible your ankles are tells him things too.
 Little bit freaky when you’re walking past him and… HE KNOWS~~

-Soaking in hot springs seems to be a very old-people activity?
-We visited a number of hot springs throughout Taiwan, and one thing we noted was there are hardly any young people soaking, unless they were being babysitted by their grandparents.
+Soaking in hot springs seems to be a very old-people activity.
+We visited a number of hot springs throughout Taiwan, and one thing we noted was there were hardly any young people soaking in the public pools, unless their age was a single digit and they were being babysitted by their grandparents.

 The hot springs were crowded!
 They tend to be right after opening as that’s when the water is ‘cleanest’.
 We chose the public baths because it was the cheapest and easiest option – the public baths are unisex and let you wear bathing suits (no T-shirts, only proper bathing wear).
 They’re open air so it can get hot on sunny afternoons; there are 4 pools of increasing hotness (Level 4 is so hot it’s PAINFUL) and 2 cool pools which I spent most time in.